How to Dispute Credit Report Errors

 - A collections account that you paid off and it’s still showing as unpaid

-- An incorrectly late or delinquent account or an incorrect date regarding last payment
+- An incorrectly late or delinquent account or an incorrect date regarding the last payment

 - Incorrect account balances

-Focus on the errors that affect your score, but smaller errors that don’t aren’t worth it like misspelled former employer or outdated phone number.
+Focus on the errors that affect your score, but smaller errors that don’t aren’t worth it like misspelled former employer or outdated phone numbers.